RayHightower/RayHightower.com/_posts/2024-04-10-extreme-ownership.markdown

 It has been said that the first casualty of any war is the battle plan.
 Why?
 Because a battle plan, no matter how well thought out, can never consider _every_ contingency.

-Military commanders have learned that the Commander's Intent must be communicated as part of any effectie battle plan.
+Military commanders have learned that the Commander's Intent must be communicated as part of any effective battle plan.
 Key questions to answer when sharing Commander's Intent with the team:

 * Do the members of the team understand the broader mission?
-* Are the members of the team allowed to execute based on their understanding of the broaader mission?
-* Does the organization have clearly expressed standard operating procedures?
+* Are the members of the team allowed to execute based on their understanding of the broader mission and standard operating procedures?

 Running a military unit or business organization based on Commander's Intent takes a lot of up-front planning and training.
 However, the payoff comes when the organization faces an unexpected obstacle.